baedrik/SCRT-sealed-bid-auction/WALKTHROUGH.md

 }

 ```
 Here you will define the data struct(s) needed to describe the state of your contract.
 You will need to update the `use` statements accordingly.
 The compiler will give you clearly worded errors if it encounters any undefined types that need to be added in the `use` statements.
 If you are using anything defined in another file of the contract, use `use::crate::<filename>`.
-In the example above, it is pulling the definition of the ContractInfo struct from the msg module (msg.rs file)
+In the example above, it is pulling the definition of the ContractInfo struct from the msg module (msg.rs file).
 ```rust
 /// storage key for auction state pub static CONFIG_KEY: &[u8] = b"config";